heejoon123/Data-Exploration-Application/README.md

 ## Data Tab:

 Currently within the Data tab of this application, there are two sub-tabs where the first is the very first step of using this tool, loading in the data file.
-The second sub-tab is taking that loaded file and looking at specific columns of interest and potentially downloading that sub-data as a csv file into a local folder.
+The uploaded file must be in csv format, though the user can change some parameters of how the csv file gets loaded in.
+The second sub-tab is taking that loaded file and looking at specific columns of interest and potentially downloading that sub-data as a csv file into a local folder of the user's choice.

-### Uploading Data:

-Text

-### Looking at subset of data and downlaoding it:

-Text
+## 2D Plot Tab:

 Thank you for your support!